This website uses cookies to ensure you get the best experience on our website. Learn More.

 Blue – calm, stable, and trustworthy

 It is hard to find a more widespread color used in design than blue.
 The color of the sky and ocean symbolizes stability, trust, and the capability of withstanding any obstacles.
-That is why so many financial and technological brands love using it in their branding.
+That is why so many financial and technological brands love using it in their branding and website design.

 Red – fast, motivating, and thrilling

 Red is the most visible color on the spectrum.
 It urges immediate response, increases your heart rate, and activates the pituitary gland.
+Why is red a bad color?
 Sometimes, it can be overstimulating so it is recommended to use it in small doses.

 Yellow – happy, optimistic, and engaging

 If you ask people around you to name a color of joy and optimism, most of them would say that it is yellow.
-As an accent color, yellow is good at grabbing people’s attention and creating a sense of urgency.
+As an accent color, yellow is a good website color for grabbing people’s attention and creating a sense of urgency.

 Orange – fun, active, and lively